-Fish on Christmas Eve,
+Fish on Christmas Eve in Venice

 What you can take away from this…

 The Fog / La Nebbia

-Panettone or Pandoro,
+Panettone or Pandoro

 Panetonne, is famous for its laborious three rise process, leading to an incredibly light texture despite the unspeakable amounts of butter.
-Pandoro, on the other hand is literally called ‘Pane’oro’ Gold Bread and has been associated with Venetian Aristocracy since the 18th Century.
-The texture of this is very different when made well and typically takes the form of a star.
-The most noticeable difference and probably the one influencing your decision is that Panettone contains dried fruits, whereas Pandoro is normally without anything.
-You will find both easily Pasticerrias, such as Tonolo, around Venice.
+Pandoro, on the other hand, is literally called “Pane’oro” or Gold Bread and has been associated with Venetian Aristocracy since the 18th Century.
+The texture of this is very unique when made well and typically takes the form of a star.
+The most noticeable difference (and probably the one influencing your decision of which to eat) is that Panettone contains dried fruits, whereas Pandoro is normally without anything.
+You will find both easily at Pasticerrias (such as Tonolo) around Venice.
 More importantly, there is no shame to have this as a breakfast treat!
 In fact, it’s encouraged.

-From The Truly Venice Apartments Team.
+From The Truly Venice Apartments Team